-When the Active Directory (AD) Module is included in your license key, it still needs to be activated in order to be used.
+When the Identity Management Module is included in your license, it still needs to be activated in order to be used.
 Only users with the Sys Admin parameter can activate the module.

-- Select the Integrate/Authenticate users with Active Directory in the Identity Management section.
+- Select Enable authenticating users with third party identity providers in the Identity Management section.

 - (Optional) Select Allow single sign on functionality.

 - If you are using Active Directory (AD) LDAP, some additional configuration is necessary on your webserver to enable single sign on.
 No additional configuration is required to enable single sign on with AD FS, Azure AD, or OAuth 2.0 / OIDC.

 - (Optional) Select Update existing users on login.

 - This will check for and update the user each time they log into Issuetrak.